paths-erc/docs/db-handbook/manuscripts.md

 - Noted if present.
 - DB id: `thickandthin`

-#### NOTES OF WRITING
+#### NOTES ON WRITING
 - Noteworthy elements related to the writing and the glyphs.
+In this section, the writing styles (Biblical majuscule, Alexandrian majuscule, Sloping majuscule, and mixed type) are also mentioned.
 - DB id: `writingnotes`

 ---

 ### Diacritical signs

+In the absence of a detailed and comprehensive study, we do not take into account the supralinear strokes.

 #### LECTIONAL SIGNS
 - Signs used to help the correct reading of the text: trema, apostrophe, etc.
 - DB id: `lectionalsigns`

 #### PUNCTUATION AND STRUCTURAL/LOGICAL SIGNS
 - Signs used to help the reader to identify the structure of the text.
-These signs may be graphic (paragraphos, obelos, etc.) or layout characteristics (eisthesis, ekthesis, etc.).
+These signs may be graphic (*paragraphos*, *obelos*, etc.) or layout characteristics (*eisthesis*, *ekthesis*, etc.).
 - DB id: `structuralsigns`

 #### NOTES ON SIGNS